|Reiji Tsuruno||Last modified date：2022.06.22|

-Professor / Interaction Design / Department of Content and Creative Design / Faculty of Design
+Professor / Interaction Design / Department of Media Design / Faculty of Design

 Position based fluids (PBF), which is an incompressible fluid simulation method, has been suggested as a practical